hari27k/hotel-booking-analysis/README.md

-# 🏨 Hotel Booking Analytics
+# Hotel Booking Analytics

-## About the Project

-Hotel Booking Analytics is a data analysis project focused on understanding hotel booking behaviour, cancellation patterns, customer segments, pricing, and country-wise booking activity.
+A data analysis project that explores hotel bookings, cancellations, customer behaviour, pricing, and booking trends.

-The project takes the hotel booking dataset through different stages of data preparation, analysis, database querying, spreadsheet reporting, and dashboard visualization.

----

-## 🎯 Project Objectives
+## About

-- Understand overall hotel booking behaviour
-- Analyse booking and cancellation patterns
+This project uses hotel booking data to find useful patterns related to:

+- Bookings
+- Cancellations
-- Compare City Hotel and Resort Hotel
+- Hotel types
-- Study customer types and ADR
+- Customer types
+- Average Daily Rate (ADR)
-- Examine the relationship between lead time and cancellations
+- Booking lead time
-- Identify countries with the highest completed bookings
+- Country-wise bookings
-- Present the results using Excel and Power BI

----
+The analysis is carried out using Python, SQL, Excel, and Power BI.

-## 🔄 Project Workflow
+## Project Workflow

-Raw Booking Data
-        ↓
-Python & Pandas
+1. Data preparation using Python and Pandas
-        ↓
-Data Cleaning & Transformation
-        ↓
-PostgreSQL Analysis
-        ↓
-Excel Reporting
-        ↓
+2. Tourism data collection using BeautifulSoup
+3. Business analysis using PostgreSQL
+4. Report preparation using Excel
-Power BI Dashboard
+5. Dashboard creation using Power BI

-A separate web-scraping stage is also included to collect tourism-related information.

----

-## 🐍 Python & Pandas
+## Python & Pandas

-Python and Pandas are used to prepare and analyse the hotel booking dataset.
+Python and Pandas are used to prepare the hotel booking dataset.

 The work includes:

-- Loading the dataset
+- Loading and inspecting the dataset
-- Understanding the dataset structure
 - Checking missing values
 - Removing duplicate records
-- Cleaning inconsistent values
+- Cleaning inconsistent data
-- Creating derived columns
+- Creating additional columns
-- Performing basic statistical analysis
+- Performing basic analysis

-### Created Fields
+### Additional Columns

 - `Total_Guests`
 - `Stay_Nights`
 - `Booking_Status`

-The final cleaned data is stored in:
+Output file:

 `cleaned_dataset.csv`

----

-## 🌐 Web Scraping
+## Web Scraping

-Tourism-related information is collected from an external web source using Python.
+Tourism-related information is collected from an external website using Python.

-Technologies used:
+Libraries used:

 - Requests
 - BeautifulSoup
 - Pandas

-The collected information is stored in:
+The collected information is saved in:

 `scraped_data.csv`

-The scraping code is available in:
+Scraping notebook:

 `tourism_scraping.ipynb`

----

-## 🗄️ SQL Analysis
+## SQL Analysis

-PostgreSQL is used to analyse the cleaned booking data and answer important business questions.
+PostgreSQL is used to answer the main business questions.

-The SQL analysis covers:
+The analysis includes:

-1. Hotel with the highest cancellation percentage
+- Hotel with the highest cancellation percentage
-2. Months with the highest booking volume
+- Monthly booking patterns
-3. Average ADR by customer type
+- Average ADR by customer type
-4. Relationship between lead time and cancellation
+- Lead time and cancellation analysis
-5. Top 5 countries based on completed bookings
+- Top 5 countries based on completed bookings

-The queries are available in:
+SQL file:

 `sql_queries.sql`

----

-## 📊 Excel Analysis
+## Excel Analysis

-Microsoft Excel is used for additional analysis and reporting.
+Excel is used to create additional summaries and visual analysis.

 The workbook contains:

+- Pivot tables
 - Booking summaries
-- Hotel-wise analysis
-- Booking status analysis
+- Cancellation analysis
-- Average ADR analysis
+- ADR analysis
-- Cancellation-rate analysis
-- Pivot tables
 - Conditional formatting
 - Monthly booking trend